| Expedition Medicine Article |

 Acclimatisation:

 It is quite extraordinary that over a few days to a few weeks the human body can adapt to surviving at extreme altitudes.
 The process is known as acclimatisation.
 Many individuals have now summited Everest (8848m) without supplementary oxygen following a period of acclimatisation of 4-6 weeks.
 Nonetheless, there are limitations: it is not possible to adapt to permanent habitation above around 5000m.
 Miners in the Andes working at over 5500m learned from bitter experience to descend to below 5000m to sleep – and did better doing this, despite the daily trek back up to altitude each day.
-It is possible for an acclimatised person to spend periods of a few weeks between 5-6000m.
-But, the higher you go above these altitudes; the more rapid the deterioration in health.
-Above 8000m the limit would be a very few days – or even hours for most people – before risking deterioration to the point of endangering ability to be able to descend.
+It is possible for an acclimatised person to spend periods of a few weeks between 5-6000m – but inevitably health will eventually deteriorate to the point that survival becomes threatened.
+The higher you go above these altitudes; the more rapid this deterioration.
+Above 8000m the limit may be a few hours to a few days for most people – before risking deterioration to the point of endangering ability to be able to descend.
+In 1999 Babu Chiri Sherpa spent an extraordinary 21 hours camped on top of Everest and survived to tell the tale – but there have been accounts of ‘extra’ nights spent at lesser heights, to ‘recover’ from a tough summit day, which have resulted in debility to a level that descent became impossible.

 A number of adaptations occur to enable the human body to tolerate the low oxygen levels of high altitude.
 At the start of the process and within a very short period both heart and breathing rate increase – thus taking more oxygen in and moving it around more quickly.
 Within hours, urine output increases as the body sheds extra water – in effect enabling the blood to become more concentrated – and thus carrying a higher concentration of oxygen.
 This is just a temporary adaptation.
 In the long term the body achieves the same effect, not by losing vital water, but by increasing the number of red blood cells.
 And changes occur in the haemoglobin inside the red blood cells, improving oxygen delivery still further.
 As acclimatisation progresses the heart rate at a given height may gradually fall back down towards normal sea level values.
 The breathing rate however will remain high.
 And the process is far from perfect.
 Even in fully acclimatised individuals oxygen saturation becomes progressively less with increasing altitude.